KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - “Just make clipping impossible”

-  - Increase SoundHeadroomDb (e.g., 14).
-This is the primary safety lever.
+  - Set SoundHeadroomEnabled = 1, then increase SoundHeadroomDb (e.g., 14).
+This remains the primary safety lever once the stage is active.

 - “Catch more peaks on SDL without killing dynamics”